jkckiran/Sample-Weather-Data-Generator/README.md

 **Input File 1** - train_file.txt contains the list of locations that have been used to train the machine learning models.
+You can use any location and 'n' number of locations in the world to train the model

 **Input File 2** - test_file.txt contains the list of locations for which the weather details have been predicted / generated using the machine learning models that were trained before.